What Is A Mortgage Deficiency Judgment?

 After several years of real estate depreciation many Florida homeowners and real estate investors find themselves owning property worth less than their mortgage balance.
 Although they accept loss of equity, if any, in property which is foreclosed by their mortgage lender, people are afraid of the personal liability that comes with a deficiency judgment.
 A deficiency judgment refers to a mortgage lender’s judgment against the borrower for the difference between the outstanding balance of the mortgage note, plus costs and attorneys fees, and the value of the property foreclosed.
 For purposes of calculating the amount of deficiency liability the foreclosed property value is determined on the date of the foreclosure sale.
 Value for this purpose does not depend upon when and for how much a bank ultimately sells the foreclosed property.
 Personal liability from mortgage debt is today a principal reason for asset protection planning.

-At the evidentiary hearing the mortgage lender has to show the court evidence that the property’s value on the sale date was less than the note balance.
+At the hearing the mortgage lender has to show the court evidence that the property’s value on the sale date was less than the note balance.
 Evidence of value requires the lender to produce an expert value witness.
 The borrower can base his own value upon his own appraisal or can use the government’s tax assessed value as evidence of value.
 The borrower can bring to the hearing his own valuation expert.
 If the court finds that the foreclosed property was worth more than note balance on sale date the court will not give the mortgage lender a deficiency judgment against the borrower.
-Florida law gives the mortgage lender one year to file a motion for deficiency in the foreclosure case, but the lender can file a new and separate claim up to five years after the foreclosure sale date.
+A 2013 Florida statute gives the mortgage lender one year to file a motion for deficiency.
+Under the old law a lender could file a new and separate claim for deficiency up to five years after the foreclosure sale date.